Igloo Marine Ultra Cooler Review

 These handles, as the name suggests, provide a good, comfortable grip which is essential in water environments.
 Things can get very slick and making sure that you don’t drop a heavy cooler full of items is vital.

 Another important feature that the Igloo Marine Ultra Coolers have is stainless steel hardware.
 Lesser metals are prone to rust when wet and using stainless steel, while more expensive, is a no-brainer for anybody wanting a long-lasting cooler in these conditions.

-While these core features can be seen on every Igloo Marine Ultra Cooler, there are many additional features that are specific to a particular size.
+While these core features can be seen on every Igloo Marine Ultra Cooler, many additional features are specific to a particular size.